-To ensure gas utility pipelines have appropriate documentation of procedures to monitor pipeline integrity and to respond to a potential emergency incident, the Commission undertakes to review the relevant procedure manuals for the gas utility pipelines it regulates in Alberta.
+To ensure gas utility pipelines have appropriate documentation of procedures to monitor pipeline integrity and to respond to a potential emergency incident, the AUC reviews the relevant procedure manuals for the gas utility pipelines it regulates in Alberta.
 This examination assists in the AUC's role in the natural gas industry to ensure safe and reliable pipeline facilities in Alberta, considering the economic, social and environmental effects.
-This examination was further referenced in Decision 2014-010 ATCO Pipelines Urban Pipeline Replacement Project where the Commission stated that a consultant had been engaged by the Commission to verify that policies, methods and procedures are in place to manage pipeline integrity on the ATCO Pipelines system.
-In that decision, the Commission indicated that the results of that review would be shared and that the Commission would deal with any issues that might arise.

-The AUC requested Apex Utilities Inc. (formerly AltaGas Utilities Inc.) and ATCO Pipelines, under the authority of the Pipeline Regulation, sections 7 and 8, to file copies of their manuals relating to pipeline integrity management and emergency response plans.
+The AUC requires Apex Utilities Inc. (formerly AltaGas Utilities Inc.) and ATCO Pipelines, under the authority of the Pipeline Regulation to file copies of their manuals relating to pipeline integrity management and emergency response plans.
 An independent consultant was engaged by the AUC to review the content of the manuals against the criteria established in the relevant standards and legislation.
 The consultant’s reviews and the utilities’ response to those reviews are provided below.

 In general, the consultant found the pipeline integrity management manuals for ATCO and Apex to be satisfactory with some clarification opportunities identified.
 The emergency response manuals for ATCO were assessed similarly.
 A number of opportunities for improvement were initially identified by the consultant for the Apex emergency response manual.
 In that respect, Commission staff and the consultant met with Apex in October 2013.
 Apex subsequently filed updated manuals and provided further clarification details.
 The Commission is now satisfied that previously identified shortcomings for Apex have been demonstrated to be resolved and that Apex has adequate documentation within its emergency procedure manuals.
 The Commission considers that completion of this review also satisfies the reference in Decision 2014-010 to share the results of the review process for the ATCO Pipelines integrity management procedures.